robksawyer/keystone-greeter/README.md

 You will receive a 404 error if you do not do this.

+###Configuration

+The form submits to `/snowpi-greeter`

-The path for the signin page uses `Keystone` settings:
+The greeter page the user can access is set by `Keystone` settings:
 ```
 //will default to /greeter if not defined

 keystone.set('signin url','/greeter'),
 ```
-The form submits to `/snowpi-greeter`

 User registration can be toggled with `keystone.set` before calling `greeter.add`:
 ```